0x7c13/Notepads/README.md

 Feel free to review the source code or build your own version of Notepads since it is 100% open sourced.

+#### More to read here: [[Privacy Policy](PRIVACY.md)]

-You might notice that I work for Microsoft but Notepads is my personal project that I accomplish during free time (to empower every person and every organization on the planet to achieve more😃).
+TL;DR: You might notice that I work for Microsoft but Notepads is my personal project that I accomplish during free time (to empower every person and every organization on the planet to achieve more😃).
 I do not work for the Windows team, nor do I work for a Microsoft UX/App team.
 I am not expert on creating Windows apps either.
 I learned how to code UWP as soon as I started this project, so don’t put too much hope on me or treat it as a project sponsored by Microsoft.

 ## Contributing: